rchain/reference/faq.md

 ## Members

 **How can I get involved with RChain?**  \
 Join one of the public discussion forums (see the comm channels above).
 People who want to play a more active role can collaborate on code and community development projects, create Co-op infrastructure, and work out its governance.
-See [CONTRIBUTING.md](https://github.com/rchain/Members/blob/master/CONTRIBUTING.md) for full information.

 **What is the Membership Program?**  \
 Interested individuals can become a Member of the Co-op.
 Benefits include: access to all channels of the Discord server where the RChain developers and community collaborate, electing the board members, participating in governance committees, being eligible to propose and collaborate on projects, and deciding about project approval and budget allocation.
 Additional benefits will be defined over time such as patronage dividends.
 Membership requires KYC and a one-time $20 membership fee.
 If you'd like to join please register at: [https://member.rchain.coop](https://member.rchain.coop).